 Clean Water Clean-Up: Twice Annual Event

 Every spring and fall we host a Clean Water Clean-Up event to rake up leaves and other debris.
 This prevents the leaves from being carried down the storm drains into the lakes.
 Leaves contain significant amounts of phosphorus which can contribute to algae growth in lakes during the summer months.

-Sign-up is NOW OPEN for the Spring 2017 Clean Water Clean-Up event!
-The Spring 2017 event will be Sunday, April 23rd from 9:30 am- 12:30 pm and will be held at Crystal Lake Park in Prior Lake.
+Sign-up for the Fall 2017 Clean Water Clean-Up event!
+The Fall 2017 event was RESCHEDULED for Sunday, November 5th from 12:30 – 3:00 pm and will still be held at Fish Point Park in Prior Lake.
 We will be raking leaves and removing buckthorn at the park!
-Volunteers will receive a t-shirt, lunch and be eligible for door prizes from local businesses.
+Volunteers will receive a t-shirt & snacks and be entered to win door prizes from local businesses.
 Don’t forget to bring your rake to the event!
 Please register here for this free event.